The Letters of Vincent van Gogh

 By contrast, Vincent infrequently kept letters sent to him and just 84 have survived, of which 39 were from Theo.
 Nevertheless, it is to these letters between the brothers that is owed much of what is known today about Vincent van Gogh.
-The only period where the public is relatively uninformed is the Parisian period when they shared an apartment and had no need to correspond.
+The only two periods about which the public is relatively uninformed are the Parisian period, during which they shared an apartment and had no need to correspond, and a one-year gap in the correspondence from 1879 to 1880, when they had temporarily fallen out over Vincent's career choice.

 The letters effectively play much the same role in shedding light on the art of the period as those between the de Goncourt brothers do for literature.

 Background and publication history

 Theo van Gogh's wife, Johanna van Gogh-Bonger, devoted many years to compiling the letters about which she wrote: "When as Theo's young wife I entered in 1889, our flat in the Cité Pigalle in Paris, I found at the bottom of a small desk a drawer full of letters from Vincent".
 Within two years both brothers were dead: Vincent as the result of a gunshot wound, and Theo from illness.
 Johanna began the task of completing the collection, which was published in full in January 1914.
 That first edition consisted of three volumes, and was followed in 1952–1954 by a four-volume edition that included additional letters.
-Jan Hulsker suggested, in 1987, that the letters be organized in date order, and undertaking that began in 1994 when the Van Gogh Letter Project was initiated by the Van Gogh Museum.
+Jan Hulsker suggested, in 1987, that the letters be organized in date order, an undertaking that began in 1994 when the Van Gogh Letter Project was initiated by the Van Gogh Museum.
 The project consists of a complete annotated collection of letters written by and to Vincent.